Jai0401/irctc-api/README.md

 # IRCTC API (Node.js)

-This is a simplified railway management API built for the SDE API Round, using Node.js, Express, and Sequelize.
+This is a simplified railway management API built using Node.js, Express, and Sequelize.

 ## Setup